 The U-M educational theatre company, or UMetc uses educational theatre to inform, enlighten and teach new students about many of the social, academic and personal issues that they might encounter during their college years.
 UMetc performs throughout the academic year, creating sketches for use in orientations in classrooms and at special events.

-UMetc partners with the College of Engineering to present an interactive theatre sketch on working in effective teams to freshman engineering classes, and UMetc also partners with the U-M Depression Center on presentations about college student mental health in residence halls.
-UMetc presents full length shows during orientation for incoming freshmen, transfer and international students.
+UMetc partners with the College of Engineering to present an interactive theatre sketch on working in effective teams to first-year engineering classes, and UMetc also partners with the U-M Depression Center on presentations about college student mental health in residence halls.
+UMetc presents full length shows during orientation for incoming first-year, transfer and international students.

 The company creates and performs vignettes, to actively engage the audience about selected topics, such as community living, mental health, alcohol safety, sexual health and safety, conflict resolution, and transition issues.
 The vignettes are designed to be open-ended and thought provoking in order to encourage students to reflect upon the nature of their personal transition into the U-M community.
 Other topics UMetc has explored include academic ethics, race dialogues, public health, community building and global engagement.